|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These mini apple tarts are a snap to prepare with fresh apples and sheets of puff pastry.
+These mini apple tarts, piping with fresh apples and sheets of puff pastry, are a snap to prepare.
 Apricot preserves and a touch of honey or maple syrup and lemon make up the glaze for the tarts.

-The pictured tarts were made with a 10-by-15-inch sheet of Pepperidge Farm brand.
+The pictured tarts were made with a 10-by-15-inch sheet of Pepperidge Farm brand puff pastry.
 One sheet of puff pastry (from a box of two sheets) makes four pastries, roughly 2 1/2-by-3 1/2 inches in size.
 Plan to take the puff pastry out of the freezer about 25 minutes before you begin preparation.